Move WordPress uploads out of date folders afterwards

 Move images with neo Rename

-The fastest and simplest solution is the neo Rename plugin.
-With it you can, in one click, move all existing uploads from the year/month subfolders into the main uploads folder.
-On the neo Rename settings page you’ll find a special button that completely dissolves the upload folder structure.
+The fastest and easiest solution is the neo Rename plugin.
+With it you can move all existing uploads from year/month subfolders into the main uploads folder with one click.
+On neo Rename’s settings page you’ll find a dedicated button that completely dissolves the upload folder structure.

 One click is enough, and the plugin performs all necessary steps automatically:

-- Move media files: All images, videos, PDFs, etc. are moved from the subfolders (e.g. wp-content/2025/12/) into the main folder wp-content/uploads/.
+- Move media files: All images, videos, PDFs, etc. are moved from the subfolders (e.g. wp-content/2026/02/) into the main folder wp-content/uploads/.
 You don’t have to manually work through FTP folders.

-- Adjust database URLs: neo Rename finds every reference to these files in the database (posts, pages, media metadata, etc.) and replaces the old paths with the new path without dates.
-This keeps all images correctly embedded in posts — avoiding broken links.
-The plugin handles all occurrences in the database including serialized data such as PHP arrays when replacing.
+- Adjust database URLs: neo Rename finds all references to these files in the database (posts, pages, media metadata, etc.) and replaces the old paths with the new path without dates.
+This keeps all images correctly embedded in posts - broken links are avoided.
+The plugin accounts for all occurrences in the database including serialized data such as PHP arrays when replacing.

 - Redirects for old URLs: If external sites or Google have already indexed the old media URLs, neo Rename can set up SEO-friendly 301 redirects.
-A request to the old URL (with year/month folder) will then be automatically redirected to the new URL without the date path.
-Search engines and visitors will still reach the correct image despite the reorganization — valuable for SEO and preserving existing backlinks.
-This does not have to be done manually.
+A request to the old URL (with year/month folder) will then automatically redirect to the new URL without the date path.
+Search engines and visitors will therefore reach the correct image despite the restructuring - valuable for SEO and preserving existing backlinks.
+This does not need to be done manually.

 All steps are performed safely & reliably in one go.
-However, it is still recommended to make a backup beforehand.
+Still, it’s recommended to make a backup beforehand.

 What else can neo Rename do?

-Rename your images and videos lightning-fast and improve your website’s SEO performance.
-All references are automatically updated across the entire database.
+Rename your images and videos in a flash and improve your websites SEO performance.
+All references are automatically updated throughout the entire database.

-With live preview, search-and-replace, batch processing and smart renaming rules you’ll optimize your media library in no time and boost your site’s visibility.
+Thanks to live preview, find-and-replace, batch processing, and intelligent renaming rules, youll optimize your media library in no time and boost your websites visibility.

 👑 Pro: SEO-friendly 301 redirects to the new image URL